3107 Iris Avenue, Suite 100

 Gregory James Smith

-Gregory James Smith works with home health and hospice agencies, provider networks, medical and technology enterprises, nonprofits, medical practices, physical therapy practices, chiropractic practices, rehabilitation agencies, and related trade, professional and charitable organizations.
+Gregory James Smith works with home health and hospice agencies, provider networks, medical and technology enterprises, nonprofits, medical practices, physical therapy practices, chiropractic practices, dental practices, rehabilitation agencies, and related trade, professional, and charitable organizations.
 He also has extensive legal experience in business matters, including mergers, acquisitions, entity organization and operation, and contracting and regulatory compliance.

-Gregory’s knowledge of health care and legal expertise has earned him teaching and counsel appointments, as well as a seat on the board of directors for Continuing Legal Education in Colorado, Inc. He is an affiliate faculty member of health care ethics at Regis University, an adjunct faculty member in the University of Denver’s graduate program in health care leadership and an adjunct faculty member at Loyola University Chicago School of Law; counsel for the Hospice and Palliative Care Association of the Rockies; general counsel for the Home Care Association of Colorado; and general counsel for the American Physical Therapy Association’s Colorado Chapter.
+Gregory’s knowledge of health care and legal expertise has earned him teaching and counsel appointments, as well as a seat on the board of directors for Continuing Legal Education in Colorado, Inc. for twenty years.
+He is an affiliate faculty member in health care ethics at Regis University, an adjunct faculty member in the University of Denver’s graduate program in health care management, an adjunct faculty member at the School of Law of Loyola University Chicago and an adjunct instructor at the Medical College of Wisconsin.
+In addition, he is counsel for the Hospice and Palliative Care Association of the Rockies; general counsel for the Home Care Association of Colorado; and general counsel for the American Physical Therapy Association’s Colorado Chapter.

 After receiving his bachelor’s degree from Colorado College, Gregory earned his juris doctorate from Cornell Law School.
 Throughout his legal career, he has continued to advance his education, earning a certificate in bioethics from Georgetown University’s Kennedy Institute of Ethics; a master’s degree in interdisciplinary humanities from the University of Colorado; and a master’s degree and a doctor of bioethics degree from the Stritch School of Medicine’s Neiswanger Institute for Bioethics and Health Policy at Loyola University Chicago.
-He is currently enrolled in the Ignatian Scholars Program at Regis University.
+He has also completed graduate work in the Ignatian Scholars Program at Regis University.

-Gregory grew up in Grand Junction, Colo., and has been married to his wife, Marcia, for more than forty years.
-Marcia is a professor of physical therapy at Regis University.
-The Smiths’ son, Patrick, is working in the Colorado music scene in audio production.
-Greg and his wife enjoy travel, golf, reading, music and the arts.
-They also enjoy watching the Colorado College Tigers ice hockey team, as well as local professional sports teams, especially the Broncos and Rockies.
+Gregory grew up in Grand Junction, Colorado, and has been married to his wife, Marcia, for almost fifty years.
+She is a professor emerita of physical therapy at Regis University.
+The Smith’s son, Patrick, is an audio engineer working in Colorado and at various events around the country.
+The family enjoys travel, golf, reading, music and the arts.
+They also enjoy following the Colorado College Tigers ice hockey team, as well as local professional sports teams, especially the Broncos, Avalanche and Rockies.

 - Loyola University Chicago, Neiswanger Institute for Bioethics and Health Policy, Stritch School of Medicine, M.A. and D.B.E.